Header image courtesy of Sugarman Joe (via Unsplash)

 Tung Chung is so much more than “the place next to the airport.”
 As the home of Ngong Ping 360 and the Big Buddha, Tung Chung is also a hiker’s playground, a shopper’s paradise, and utterly perfect for a family day out.
 Highly accessible by both train and bus, there really is no reason not to pay a visit.
 Read on to find out why and how you can spend days exploring this cosy Lantau Island neighbourhood.

-As the first outlet mall in Hong Kong, Citygate Outlets remains wildly popular twenty years later today.
-It’s not hard to see why: With over 150 international brands ranging from Adidas to Versace, as well as year-round discounts, the retail extravaganza is bound to satisfy shoppers of all kinds on a hunt for a bargain.
+As the first outlet mall in Hong Kong, Citygate Outlets remains wildly popular even twenty years after it first opened.
+It’s not hard to see why: With over 150 international brands ranging represented, ranging from Adidas to Versace, as well as year-round discounts, the retail extravaganza is bound to satisfy shoppers of all kinds on a hunt for a bargain.

-After spending the whole day here (which is more likely than you’d think!), take your pick of riding the bus or the MTR, both of which are right next to the mall.
+After spending the whole day here (which is more likely than you’d think!), take your pick of riding either the bus or the MTR back home, both of which are conveniently located right next to the mall.
 If you’re bringing the kids with you, make sure they don’t get too soaked dashing through the open-air fountain in the plaza outside!

 Citygate Outlets, 20 Tat Tung Road, Tung Chung | (+852) 2109 1332